Fevol/obsidian-typings/README.md

 ### `obsidian-typings/implementations`

-You can access additional implementations added by this package that you can use in runtime using:
+Additional helper functions/types/... added by this package can be used by importing from `obsidian-typings/implementations`:

 ```ts
 import { InternalPluginName } from "obsidian-typings/implementations";